MELDProject/meld_graph/docs/install_docker.md

 ```bash
 docker --version
 ```
-If this command displays the docker version then it is already installed.
+If this command displays the docker version, then it is already installed.
 If not, please follow the [guidelines](https://docs.docker.com/engine/install/) to install docker on your machine.

 :::{admonition} Windows
 :class: tip